deesclouds/one-tech-scholarship-program/javascript/conditionals/README.md

 ||      Logical OR          value1 || value 2       Returns true if either value 1 OR value 2 evaluate to true

 !
 Logical NOT         !value1         Returns the opposite of value 1.
 If value1 is true, then !value1 is false.

+Tip: Logical expressions are evaluated from left to right.
+Similar to mathematical expressions, logical expressions can also use parentheses to signify parts of the expression that should be evaluated first.